jobveldhuis/hoekstraenveldhuis.nl/README.md

 ## Future plans?
 Our website was originally built in Webflow (yeah, I know).
 After this, we decided to port our Webflow export to a Bootstrap-powered HTML website.
 In the future, we will be transferring this HTML template into a WordPress theme.
 The original HTML files will then be moved to a new branch.

+## Currently in use?
+No, we are still working on the HTML port of the original Webflow files.